 Name of Committee Planned Programs Issues to be Addressed Executive The Executive Committee (ExCom) acts on such specific matters within the competence of the board as may occasionally be delegated to the ExCom in accordance with the corporation's By-Laws, except with respect to any action for which shareholders' approval is also required, filling of vacancies on the Board or in the ExCom, amendment or repeal of any resolution of the Board, which by its express terms is not so amendable or repealable, distribution of cash dividends, and the exercise of powers delegated by the board exclusively to other committees, if any.
 Audit The Audit Committee oversees the Company's internal control and financial reporting on behalf of the Board.
 Nomination The Nomination Committee ensures that all nominees for directors for election at the annual stockholders' meeting have all the qualifications and none of the disqualifications for directors as stated in the By-Laws and pertinent rules of the SEC.
 The Committee also reviews the qualifications of all persons nominated to positions requiring appointment by the Board.
 Remuneration The Compensation Committee establishes a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors.
 It exercises oversight of the remuneration of senior management and other key personnel, ensuring that compensation is consistent with the corporation's culture, strategy, and control environment.
-Finance The Finance Committee supervises the risk management program and ove Company's risk management proformulation of risk mitigation strategie rsees major financial policies.
-The gram involves risk identification,
+Finance risk management program and ove ogram involves risk identification,